 Which is where Horton the elephant comes in.

 I believe Dr. Seuss knew how lucky he was that someone took the time to notice him all those many years ago.

-Someone less focused on what Thomas Geisel wanted to do – and more interested in Thomas.
+Someone less focused on what Theodore Geisel wanted to do – and more interested in Theodore.

 A long time ago I built a short list of questions I found I always intuitively asked of leaders – the needs that were either addressed or ignored by people in authority.

 Over the course of my career I would estimate less than 15% of the “formal” managers I’ve met affirmatively answered all of them.

 I speak to those questions – The Five – in my book, The Compass Solution and today often lead seminars about their importance in this very transactional world – where managers push a quid pro quo relationship and then wonder why no one cares to follow them.